IHE/ITI.sIPS/README.md

 Best to [join the ITI-Technical committee](https://www.ihe.net/ihe_domains/it_infrastructure/), but I am interested in diverse perspectives from anyone.

+## Active development

+- bringing in Volume 3 profiling of IPS to show metadata mapping following ITI Content Module template
+- bring in excerpt from PCC Volume 2 to show
+  - what Content Creator/Content Consumer define and how they link to Document Sharing actors
+    - SHOULD I DO THIS? it has no FHIR-Document specifics, but it seems our reader will like to see this in html form
+  - include detailed metadata mapping tables, which incorporates CP-PCC-0300
+- somehow include an onDemand section.
+Likely link to the IPS concept of $summary.

 ## Background

 This IG will cover minimally how the HL7 FHIR "IPS" IG compliant document is shared using the IHE Document Sharing infrastructure.
 This would leverage many IHE Profiles, and would need to profile very little.
 At minimum the profiling (constraints) would be a FormatCode vocabulary, and the normal conformance requirements for Content Profile.